LCS Community Garden

 How do I participate in the Land School Garden Program?

 All LCS families and staff (and neighbors) are welcome to participate in the Land School Garden Program.
 Participation means being able to shop at produce markets, an invitation to Land School events and family visit days, and being able to camp at the Land School (after a workday, which are usually on Saturdays).
 LCS social media, the Tuesday Memo, and the Land School blog are places to continually look for updates from the farm.

 When and where are the produce markets?

-Weekly, from the end of August through the end of October, produce is available at the urban campus Tuesday afternoons between 4-6pm.
-There will also be periodic markets throughout the remainder of the school year, where produce grown in the Land School hoop-house or preserved in the root cellar will be available.
+Weekly, from the end of August through the end of October, produce is available at the urban campus Tuesday afternoons between 4:00-6:00pm.
+You do not need to be a “member” to shop at the Land School markets; all are welcome.

-How can I get involved at the Land School?
+How can I get involved with the Land School Garden Program?